 Sea Island Red - another unique blend, this wine pairs the noble muscadine grape with a reserve cabernet sauvignon which lends for a sweetness on the nose and front of the wine, a dryness from the cabernet in the middle, and ends with a snap of sweet to leave you wanting more.

 Cabernet Sauvignon - our straight cabernet sauvignon offering, vinted a bit longer to draw out depth of flavor, this wine is still young but should age well.
 It is dry throughout and should appeal to those who tend to prefer bold reds.

 Every Saturday from 12:00 - 4:00 p.m, we are proud to offer food and music to entertain all of our visitors.
 It's hard to find food on Wadmalaw Island and we understand!
 We want to make sure you enjoy your tastings with some food in your stomach, while you eat you can listen to local musicians and enjoy the tranquil surroundings of the vineyard.
 Bring your family, bring your friends, bring your smile - you're bound to have a great time.

-See the calendar for upcoming food and music, and plan your weekend wine-down!
+See the calendar for upcoming events and Facebook for planned food and music so you can plan your weekend wine-down!

 You've known our address at the end of Bears Bluff Road as "Irvin House Vineyard" for over a decade.
 Jim and Ann Irvin have been instrumental in transitioning their retirement dream into our lifelong dream, and we will forever be grateful.
 Nestled among the majestic live oaks on Charleston's back porch of Wadmalaw Island, this 48-acre winery and vineyard has something for everyone.
 We are the only domestic winery in Charleston, South Carolina and should be on the top of your list when visiting the Lowcountry.